Sign up to join the list of supporters now!

 We have lived in Lexington since 1991

-Our two children attended the French-American elementary School in Arlington/Cambridge, the Diamond Middle School and Lexington High School
+Upon returning from my work assignment in France in 1991 our two children attended the French-American elementary School in Arlington/Cambridge, the Diamond Middle School and Lexington High School

-I/we spent 8 years on assignment in Europe between 1982 and 1984 and again between 1986 and 1991 – the Netherlands and France.
+I/we spent 8 years on a work assignment in Europe between 1982 and 1984 and again between 1986 and 1991 – the Netherlands and France.
 Living in foreign cultural and foreign language environments was a valuable life experience

 Depending on who you speak with, language skills in the family are English, Dutch, French, German, Spanish and Swedish